 EU registered design invalidity proceedings

-Where an EU design is subject to invalidity proceedings which are ongoing on the last day of the transition period, the new UK registered design will ultimately suffer the same fate as the EU design, that is, if the EU design is held to be invalid then the new UK registered design will also be held to be invalid and the date of effect of the declaration of invalidity in the UK will be the same as in the EU.
+Where an EU registered design is subject to invalidity proceedings which were ongoing on 31 December 2020, the UK re-registered design will in most cases suffer the same fate as the EU registered design, that is, if the EU registered design is held to be invalid, then the UK re-registered design will also be held to be invalid and the date of effect of the declaration of invalidity in the UK will be the same as in the EU.

-Currently, IP rights are considered “exhausted” once goods have been placed on the market by the IP owner or with the owner’s consent anywhere within the European Economic Area (EEA), namely the member states of the European Union plus Iceland, Liechtenstein and Norway.
+In the European Economic Area (EEA), namely the member states of the European Union plus Iceland, Liechtenstein and Norway, IP rights are considered “exhausted” once goods have been placed on the market by the IP owner or with the owner’s consent anywhere within the EEA.

-EURid (the registry responsible for the day-to-day running of the .eu top level domain) recently issued an update regarding the registration and ownership of .eu domain names, details of which are set out below.
+EURid (the registry responsible for the day-to-day running of the .eu top level domain) has issued guidance regarding the registration and ownership of .eu domain names, details of which are set out below.

-This means that, as of 01 January 2021 (00:00:00 CET), UK undertakings or organisations established in the UK but not in the EU/EEA, UK citizens who are not resident in an EU/EEA member state, and UK residents who are not EU/EEA citizens (UK registrants) will no longer be eligible to hold a .eu domain name.
+This means that, as of 01 January 2021 (00:00:00 CET), UK undertakings or organisations established in the UK but not in the EU/EEA, UK citizens who are not resident in an EU/EEA member state, and UK residents who are not EU/EEA citizens (UK registrants) are no longer eligible to hold an .eu domain name.

 Holders of .eu domains are therefore strongly advised to check whether they meet the above eligibility criteria as soon as possible.